AGI-Edgerunners/LLM-Agents-Papers/README.md

 ## Recommendation
 For more comprehensive reading, we also recommend other paper lists:
 * [zjunlp/LLMAgentPapers](https://github.com/zjunlp/LLMAgentPapers): Must-read Papers on Large Language Model Agents.
+* [teacherpeterpan/self-correction-llm-papers](https://github.com/teacherpeterpan/self-correction-llm-papers): This is a collection of research papers for Self-Correcting Large Language Models with Automated Feedback.

+## Papers

 ---